-Subsequent Offense: Detention, in-school suspension, or OSS.
+Subsequent Offense: Detention in-school suspension, or OSS.

+Unauthorized Areas

-Unauthorized Areas - Students are not to be in unauthorized areas without permission.
-Situations include, but are not limited to:
+Students are not to be in unauthorized areas without permission.
+Areas may be added.

 - Students are not to be in the parking lot before, after, or during school without the permission of the Principal. - Students are not to congregate around the front, back, or side entrances of the building during lunch or before school. - Students are not to congregate in the gym, high school commons, or upstairs hallway during lunch. - Students are not to be around any construction site. - Students should not isolate themselves in an area to avoid supervision. - Students are not to gain entry to any maintenance / custodial closets or administrative offices without permission.